Cidaas/cidaas-id-validator-ui-sdk/README.md

 The cidaas ID Validator is an innovative ID verification solution that offers a complete, fully automated, eIDAS-compliant digital identity check for different documents like an ID card, passport, driving license, etc. Agile and intuitive AI models help verify the identity documents and the liveness of a person quickly.

-# cidaas-id-validator-ui-sdk
+## cidaas ID Validator UI SDK

-This cidaas id validator ui sdk provides a set of software tools based on typescript, used to help developing the id validator ui.
+This cidaas ID Validator UI SDK provides a set of software tools based on typescript, used to help intergating the cidaas ID Validator UI.

 #### Installation

 ```
-npm install cidaas-id-validator-sdk
+npm install @cidaas/id-validator-sdk
 ```

-#### Usage
+### Usage

 #### Case Invocation

-to invoke a new case, call **invokeCase()**.
+To invoke a new case, call **invokeCase()**.
 Afterwards a new case will be generated and you will be redirected to id validator url.

 ##### Sample code